imagekit-developer/imagekit-angular/README.md

 ```

 ## Sample application
-The `samples` folder contains a fully a working sample angular application for angular versions 15.
+The `./samples` folder contains a fully a working sample angular application for angular versions 15.
 The application has a README.md file with full instructions on how to run it locally.

-Please refer to `app.component.html` for sample usage for the components.
+Please refer to `./sdk/src/app/app.component.html` for sample usage for the components.

 ## Support